Registration is now open for "Applying Universal Design in eLearning Environments," which begins April 21st.

 What is the Landmark College Institute for Research and Training?

 The Landmark College Institute for Research and Training (LCIRT) is Landmark College’s office of research, training and dissemination.

-Established in 2001, LCIRT is founded on more than two decades of educational experience serving students with learning disabilities, ADHD, and autism spectrum disorders (ASD).
+Established in 2001, LCIRT is founded on more than two decades of educational experience serving students with learning disabilities (LD), ADHD, and ASD.
 We translate our experience into practical, relevant professional development for educators and other professionals.

 LCIRT offers training on a broad range of 21st century education challenges such as